Alister McGrath: Biography

-McGrath was elected University Research Lecturer in Theology at Oxford University in 1993 and also served as research professor of theology at Regent College, Vancouver, from 1993 to 1999.
-In 1995, he was elected Principal of Wycliffe Hall and in 1999, was awarded a personal chair in theology by the University of Oxford with the title "Professor of Historical Theology".
-He was awarded the Oxford degree of DD in 2001 for his research in historical and systematic theology, and was a founding member of the International Society for Science and Religion.
-On 1 September 2008 McGrath took up the Chair of Theology, Ministry and Education in the Department of Education and Professional Studies at King's College London.
+McGrath was appointed university research lecturer in theology at Oxford University in 1993 and also served as research professor of systematic theology at Regent College, Vancouver, from 1993 to 1999.
+In 1995, he was elected principal of Wycliffe Hall and in 1999, was awarded a personal chair in theology by the University of Oxford with the title Professor of Historical Theology.
+He was awarded the Oxford degree of Doctor of Divinity (DD) degree in 2001 for his research in historical and systematic theology, and was a founding member of the International Society for Science and Religion.
+On 1 September 2008 McGrath took up the chair of theology, ministry and education in the Department of Education and Professional Studies at King's College London.
+In 2009, he delivered the Gifford Lectures on A Fine-Tuned Universe: The Quest for God in Science and Theology at the University of Aberdeen.
 In 2010 McGrath was included in "The 20 Most Brilliant Christian Professors" list.
-In 2013 he was awarded his third doctorate from Oxford University, a DLitt, Division of Humanities, for research into science and religion, and natural theology.
-He is married to Joanna Collicutt McGrath and they have two adult children.
+In 2013 he was awarded his third doctorate from Oxford University, a Doctor of Letters (DLitt) degree, Division of Humanities, for research into science and religion, and natural theology.

-In 2014, McGrath was appointed the 32nd Professor of Divinity at Gresham College, a position dating back to 1597.
-In this position he is to deliver a series of free public lectures on Science, Faith, and God: The Big Questions, in which he hopes to present "a coherent exploration of how Christian theology can engage with concerns and debates within modern culture, focussing on one of its leading elements – the natural sciences."
+In 2014, McGrath returned to the University of Oxford, having been appointed Andreas Idreos Professor of Science and Religion and director of the Ian Ramsey Centre for Science and Religion, and elected fellow of Harris Manchester College, Oxford.
+From 2015 to 2018, he was additionally the 32nd Professor of Divinity at Gresham College, a position dating back to 1597.
+In this position he delivered a series of free public lectures on Science, Faith, and God: The Big Questions, in which he aimed to present "a coherent exploration of how Christian theology can engage with concerns and debates within modern culture, focusing on one of its leading elements – the natural sciences."
+In 2022, he retired as Andreas Idreos Professor in 2022, and was appointed Professor Emeritus of Science and Religion and made an emeritus fellow of Harris Manchester College.